I’m not sure Physical Therapy is right for me?

 You will need to arrive 15-20 minutes prior to your Initial Assessment to complete the Patient Registration Form.
 Please honor this because any delay will unfortunately reduce your assessment and treatment time.

-To save you time, the Patient Registration Form can be made available for you via email.
+To save you time, the Patient Registration Form will be made available for you via email.
 Simply print out, complete the form at your leisure and bring it with you to your Initial Assessment.
 If you have chosen this option, we still need you to arrive 10 minutes prior to finalize paperwork prior to starting the initial assessment.
-Please just let us know and we would love to provide it to you.

 - If you are referred from a Doctor or Specialist, please bring the referral letter.